Protecting

 Please contact us if you require further information.

+English C1945.
+Designed for Chase during the war.
+Sold from circa 1945.
 Square Handlight by Chase.
 UK.
 6 inches square.
 6.5 inches high.
 Subimage compares with 5 inch size.

 Please contact us if you require further information.